0x3321c/profile-deletion/README.md

 <!-- Getting Started -->
 ## QUICKSTART

+### Prerequisites
+* Windows 10
+[Environment]::OSVersion
+* Windows 11
+* Powershell version 5.1
+    ```ps1
+    Get-Host
+    ```

+### Installation

-Locally, open a PowerShell prompt with eleveted permissions
+1. Open a PowerShell prompt with eleveted permissions
+2. Set the PowerShell execution policies for Windows computers to Unrestricted
+3. Download the archive of the project
+4. Extract the content of the archive

  <p align="right">(<a href="#readme-top">back to top</a>)</p>